|

 batch – up to your neck in work – you have no excess or spare capacity to

-have somehow magically stored that capacity from the quiet period and shipped
+could have somehow magically stored that capacity from the quiet period and

-it to the busy period when it would have been useful.
+shipped it to the busy period when it would have been useful.
 So, batching also highlights dependency.
-There
+There are strong

-are strong parallels between the systemic approaches we have been talking
+parallels between the systemic approaches we have been talking about and the

-operating a process, regardless of whether it is a small job shop or a huge
+process, regardless of whether it is a small job shop or a huge factory, and

-factory, and regardless of whether it contains highly variable human patients
+regardless of whether it contains highly variable human patients or uniform

-or uniform mechanical parts, is full of detail complexity.
-However the underlying dynamics are limited in variety and not
+mechanical parts, is full of detail complexity.
+However the underlying dynamics are limited in

-someone tells you that there are 17 different ways to grind a drill shank
+you that there are 17 different ways to grind a drill shank they are telling

-when an action has different effects over the short run and the long run we
+action has different effects over the short run and the long run we are

 When an action has one set of consequences locally and a very

-real leverage in most management situations lies in understanding dynamic
+in most management situations lies in understanding dynamic complexity, not

 complexity (4).”
 Restated; the real